htjb/maxsmooth/README.md

 There is also a range of basis functions to try. 'normalised_polynomial' works best.

+Everything in the maxsmooth folder now runs without giving any errors using flake8!

 ## **Tasks**
 - [x] Tidy up variable/class/function names.
 - [ ] Simplify  settings descriptions.